Losing Weight by Gaining Edges: From Numbers to Edges

-In this section we show how to reduce the $\SmallkSUM$ problem to the $\kClique$ problem.
-To do this, we first show a reduction from $\kSUM$ to $\kVectorSUM$, and then from $\kVectorSUM$ to an edge-weighted version of $\kClique$.
-Provided that the numbers of the original $\kSUM$ instance were small enough, we can brute-force the possibilities of the edge weights in a reduction to the (unweighted) $\kClique$ problem.
-By putting these lemmas together, we conclude that $\kSUM$ on small weights is in $\W[1]$, and under the appropriate derandomization assumptions, the general $\kSUM$ problem is also in $\W[1]$.
+Our results begin by showing how to reduce $\kSUM$ to $\kClique$.
+To do this, we first give a new reduction from $\kSUM$ to $\kVectorSUM$ on $n$ vectors in $C^d$ for a set $C$ which is relatively small compared to the numbers in the original instance.
+From $\kVectorSUM$, we give a reduction to Edge-Weight $k$-Clique-Sum with small weights.
+Then, we can brute-force all possibilities for the $\binom{k}{2}$ edge weights for $\kSUM$ and reduce to the (unweighted) $\kClique$ problem.
+Altogether, we conclude that $\kSUM$ is in $\W[1]$.